-Alabama’s QRIS (Quality Rating Improvement System) is a partnership between the Alabama Department of Human Resources and the Alabama Department of Early Childhood Education.
-This system awards STAR levels to early childhood care and education programs that meet a set of defined program standards that are comprised of standardized, research-based criteria.
-By participating in this program, early care and education providers will embark on a path of continuous quality improvement.
+Alabama’s QRIS (Quality Rating and Improvement System) is a partnership between the Alabama Department of Human Resources and the Alabama Department of Early Childhood Education.
+This system awards STAR levels to early childhood care and education programs that meet a set of defined program standards which are comprised of standardized, research-based criteria.
+By participating in this program, early care and education providers will embark on a path of continuous quality and improvement.
 Alabama Quality STARS is committed to recognizing a program’s strength while providing support to develop a plan for improvement.
-Programs have to meet a minimum score requirement on both the Best Practice Rubric and CLASS Scoring model in order to meet different STAR levels.
+Programs have to meet a minimum score requirement on both the Best Practice Rubric and CLASS scoring model in order to meet different STAR levels.

 Look for the STARS!

 We are all familiar with Google and Amazon star ratings.
 The ratings on these platforms are not the same as the Alabama Quality STAR rating for childcare providers.
 Visit the DHR Childcare Locator to see the STAR ratings for all Alabama child cares.

 My program has a low rating or is not rated at all.
 What does that mean and can I go higher?